Homepage

 From 'revolutionary oligarchy' to 'capitalist oligarchy': The mutation of Castroism to survive in power

-Rubio denies the New York Times' version about the transition in Cuba that leaves the Castro's power intact
+Rubio denies New York Times version on Cuba's transition that leaves Castro's power intact

 Who talks to Washington?
-The power circle of Raúl Castro under scrutiny
+Raúl Castro's circle of power under scrutiny

-The U.S. is holding secret conversations with Raúl Castro's circle, reveals Congressman Díaz-Balart
+The U.S. is holding secret talks with Raúl Castro's inner circle, reveals Congressman Díaz-Balart

-Trump pushes for a change in Havana: Díaz-Canel could fall in the midst of negotiations with the U.S.
+Trump pushes for a change in Havana: Díaz-Canel could fall during negotiations with the U.S.

-Tablada claims that the U.S. would not recognize elections in Cuba if a 'Castro' wins, but the Helms-Burton Act does not state that
+Tablada asserts that the U.S. would not recognize elections in Cuba if a 'Castro' wins, but the Helms-Burton Act does not state that

 The U.S. confirms contacts within the Cuban regime for a "peaceful" exit

-José Daniel Ferrer: "A strike from the U.S. against Cuba should remove Díaz-Canel and Alejandro Castro from power."
+José Daniel Ferrer: "A blow from the U.S. to Cuba should remove Díaz-Canel and Alejandro Castro from power."

-Sandro Castro responds to those who ask if it's true that his cousin El Cangrejo is negotiating with Rubio
+Sandro Castro responds to those asking if it's true that his cousin El Cangrejo is negotiating with Rubio

-Marco Rubio is negotiating a transition in Cuba with "El Cangrejo," grandson of Raúl Castro
+Marco Rubio is negotiating a transition in Cuba with "El Cangrejo," the grandson of Raúl Castro

-The Cuban regime denies that "relatives of government figures" are negotiating a transition with Washington: "They're just rumors."
+The Cuban regime denies that “relatives of government figures” are negotiating a transition with Washington: “It’s gossip.”

 Which Cuban leader will be the next "abducted" by Delta Force?